codebyug/Excel-Bank-loan-report-1/README.md

 # **Project Structure**
 ## _Loan_Calculations.xlsx_
 Contains loan calculations such as EMI (Equated Monthly Installment), interest rate breakdowns, and total payable amounts.
-## _Summary_Dashboard.xlsx:_
-Includes an interactive summary dashboard with visualizations and insights.
-## _Geographical_Analysis.xlsx:_
-Displays the loan distribution using Excel map tools.
 ## _Data:_
 The folder containing raw loan data used for analysis.
 Findings